kasper/phoenix/API.md

 });
 ```

 As an other example, to bind an event to a function, you call the `on`-function for the `Phoenix`-object.
-Notice that *you must keep a reference to the handler*, otherwise your callback will not get called.
+Again notice that *you must keep a reference to the handler*, otherwise your callback will not get called.

 ```javascript
 var handler = Phoenix.on('screensDidChange', function () {});